Hurricane Dorian Information

 As of November 22, ferries from the mainland are operating on a winter schedule.
 Many hotels are reporting that they are accepting guests, but visitors should check with their individual hotels and rentals to ensure that they’re open.

 The Ocracoke community is so thankful for the ongoing outpouring of kindness and support.
 There is a long road to full recovery ahead, but we will get there with help from neighbors, friends and visitors from near and far.

 Some debris remains along the highway throughout the Village but is expected to be cleared by the end of November.
 Islanders are busy repairing their homes and businesses, so be respectful of tarped property and be sensitive when asking about personal experiences.
 Gas on the island is intermittent and the Health Center is operating out of a mobile unit.

 National Park Service Update

 NPS boat ramps and docks are open and usable.
-The Ocracoke beach access (lifeguarded beach), boat ramp parking area (a small area) will not be accessible, because they are being used for debris staging.
+The Ocracoke beach access (lifeguarded beach) and the boat ramp parking area (a small area) will not be accessible, because they are being used for debris removal staging.
 The NPS parking lot is not currently usable for boats and trailers.